avrilcoghlan/vibriowatch/docs/source/haiti.rst

 * `Is H22 predicted to have plasmids?
 (Est-il prévu que H22 contienne des plasmides?)`_
 * `What is the predicted serogroup of the H22 isolate?
 (Quel est le sérogroupe prédit de l’isolat H22?)`_
 * `Does H22 belong to the pandemic lineage of Vibrio cholerae?
 (Le H22 appartient-il à la lignée pandémique de Vibrio cholerae?)`_.
-* `What are the closest relatives of H22 among published Vibrio cholerae genomes?`_.
+* `What are the closest relatives of H22 among published Vibrio cholerae genomes?
+(Quels sont les plus proches parents de H22 parmi les génomes de Vibrio cholerae publiés?)`_.
 * `What can we say about the origins of the Haiti 2022 outbreak, based on the H22 genome?`_
 * `Reflections on the Haiti 2022 case study`_